ChenglongWang/GAME-Net/README.md

     <img src="./media/GNN2.gif" width="60%" height=60%"/>
 </p>

 This is the code repository of the framework related to the work "Fast Evaluation of the Adsorption Energy of Organic Molecules on Metals via Graph Neural Networks", preprint [here](https://chemrxiv.org/engage/chemrxiv/article-details/633dbc93fee74e8fdd56e15f).
-The Graph Neural Networks developed within this framework allow the fast prediction of the DFT ground state energy of the following systems:
+The graph neural networks developed within this framework allow the fast prediction of the DFT ground state energy of the following systems:

 - All closed-shell molecules containing C, H, O, N and S.
 - Same molecules mentioned above adsorbed on the following transition metals: Ag, Au, Cd, Cu, Ir, Ni, Os, Pd, Pt, Rh, Ru, Zn.